breakspear/diffusion-pipeline/README.md

   * This `dticon` command is required to be called with the compulsory arguments:
      +  The location of the project directory (i.e `/working/lab_michaebr/alistaiP/Park`)
      +  And the desired script of diffusion preprocesing options.
-  * There are also extra arguments depending on the preprocessing option of choice
   * These individual preprocessing scripts include,
      ```
      processFSall (using Freesurfer, cortical reconstruction of T1 images)